franckey02/HyFine/README.md

 ## Installation

-1. Place the HyFine `.jar` file into your Hytale server's `plugins` folder.
+1. Place the HyFine `.jar` file into your Hytale server's `Mods` folder.
 2. Restart the server to load the plugin.

 ## Usage